JulianKeller/webapp320/README.md

 # webapp320
-A javascript web application for CS 320
+A javascript web application for CS 320.

-# Prime Functions
 This is a description of our webapp.

 ## Getting Started